The micturition reflex controls the act of urination through a combination of voluntary and involuntary mechanisms.

-This reflex involves an intricate interplay between the central nervous system (brain and spinal cord) and the urinary tract (bladder and urethra).
+It involves interaction between the central nervous system and the urinary tract.

 Components of the Micturition Reflex